 Required clinical clerkships in facilities that have been approved as affiliated teaching sites by the Faculty will be supervised by University-appointed personnel.
 These clerkships may be scheduled in community and hospital pharmacies, health care agencies and institutions, manufacturers in the pharmaceutical industry, and with selected pharmacy organizations.
 Clerkship sites outside the Greater Vancouver area are also used.
-All students will be required to spend up to 12 of their 20 weeks of clerkship outside the Greater Vancouver area.
+All students will be required to complete a portion of their clerkship time outside the Greater Vancouver area.

 Students will be required to pay the B.Sc.
 (Pharm.) practice fee.
 See Program and Course Fees.
 Students should be prepared for clinical clerkships in sites around BC and therefore should also include travel and accommodation costs for these experiences in estimating total personal expenses.